0xNacho/Awesome-Javascript-Data-Visualization/Charts.md

   * Version: 1.8.0
   * Stars: Not a github project

 * [gRaphaël](http://g.raphaeljs.com): gRaphaël’s goal is to help you create stunning charts on your website.
-It is based on Raphaël graphics library
+It is based on Raphaël graphics library.
   * License: MIT License
   * Dependencies: [Raphaël](http://raphaeljs.com) (91KB, v2.1.4)
   * Render as: SVG